Sarahabitew/weather-dashboad/README.md

 ____________________________

-Create a weather board with full functionality that allows user to see the weather for 5 day forecast and multiple cities.
+Create a weather board with full search functionality that allows user to see the weather for 5 day forecast and multiple cities.